opencog/atomspace/opencog/query/README-constraint-sketch.md

   // new: domain of possible groundings
   HandleSet _domain;
 ```
-How do you propose finding this comain?
+How do you propose finding this domain?
 For example, a variable can be
 declared (TypedVariable (Variable "X") (Type 'Concept))` and so we know
 the domain must be limited to ConceptNodes.
 However, there might be
 millions of these, so recording all of them is not very practical.
 Now,